Mtnfx/DataScience/README.md

 ## Project Final Report Checklist
 -	Recommend putting introduction in list form
 -	Being more explicit regarding defining student success in intro
 -	Bias in first graph?
-(Center closed in April 2020, possibly scrap data from 2020)
+(Center closed in April 2020, possibly scrap data from 2020) `DONE BUT TO BE ADDED`
--	Fix >39 wind speed processing error
+-	Fix >39 wind speed processing error `DONE BUT TO BE ADDED`
--	Histograms should not have gaps (Use density or scatter instead?)
+-	Histograms should not have gaps (Use density or scatter instead?) `DONE BUT TO BE ADDED`
--	Break down air traffic by aircraft type
+-	Break down air traffic by aircraft type `DONE BUT TO BE ADDED`
--	Be explicit in what locations air traffic covers
+-	Be explicit in what locations air traffic covers `DONE BUT TO BE ADDED`
--	Consider a single year air traffic analysis (Maybe average?)
+-	Consider a single year air traffic analysis (Maybe average?) `DONE BUT TO BE ADDED`
--	Describe Average_Hours variable (instructor efficiency)
+-	Describe Average_Hours variable (instructor efficiency) `DONE`
 -	Clarify Time_In_School variable `DONE`
 -	Filter by first solo flight for completion? `DONE`